 When I was 20 I had a car accident.
 (The main action, “had a car accident”, is Preterite tense.
 The background circumstance, “I was 20”, Imperfect tense)

-If there are two actions in a sentence and both of them happen simultaneously, but one takes longer than the other, the shorter one tends to be in Preterite tense and the longer one in Imperfect tense, because it is considered as “background” for the shorter action.
+If there are two past actions in the same sentence, both of them happened at the same time, but one took longer than the other, the the longer tends to be in Imperfect tense, because it is considered “background information” for the shorter one.

 Take a moment to review the last example sentences, applying the trick.
 For example, in the first sentence, “I went out” is shorter than “there was good weather”.
 It works!